kirschbaum-development/laravel-actions/README.md

 ## Creating and Preparing the Action

-Create a new action with artisan command:
+Create a new Action with artisan command:

 ```bash
 php artisan make:action ChuckNorris
 ```

-This will create a new action class at `app/Actions/ChuckNorris.php`.
+This will create a new Action class at `app/Actions/ChuckNorris.php`.
+You are, of course, free to move the action wherever you want.
+Just make sure you update the namespace!

-There are three public properties ready for your events: `$before` and `$after`.
-You can set the ones you need and remove the others.
+There are two public properties ready for your events: `$before` and `$after`.
+You can use one or both of these, and you can remove either of them if you don't use them in your Action class.

 ```php
  /**